YuanTian1991/Inivata_Coding_Test/README.md

 >
 ```

+This is the frequency of two bases (C/T) in gene ENSE00001601336.

 ## 2. Identify Gene Name

 After figure out how to identify mutation, my next task is to fine which gene are these amplicons come from.
-It looks to me, I just need to map the coordinates with the different bed file  table, I can find which gene is located.
+By checking file information, I think just need to map the coordinates with the different bed file  table, I can find which gene is located.
+Here I used `GenomicRanges` R package, which have a nice function `findOverlaps` to overlap two data.frame.

 In below function, there are two parameters: